LF-DevOps-Intern/6_aws_cloud-amit-sparsha-psyphernix/AWS_BijayAashishBhatta_Assignment.md

 4. **Creating two Lambda Functions - First Lambda function returns 200 Response as {“Hello”: “Default”}
 and Second Lambda function returns 200 Response as {“Hello”: “{Dynamic route name}”} :**
+#### - Configure API Gateway with that hits first lambda function on / and the second lambda function on /* :

+   - API gateway

    - First Function: